stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 These repeated actions and their reactions can be called a core gameplay loop.

 For example, here is the core loop of golf:
-> apply force to a non moving opject
+> Apply force to a non moving opject<br>
-> object moves
+> Object moves<br>
-> object comes to rest
+> Object comes to rest<br>
-> repeat until object is in the goal
+> Repeat until object is in the goal

 This is pretty basic stuff, and again it enables us to see games in a new light.
 If one wanted to create a new take on golf, each of the steps of the core loop offers concrete possibilities for deviation and innovation.

 Here are some examples:
-> players can apply force to the object while it is moving
+> Players can apply force to the object while it is moving<br>
-> the object does not move, the goal moves
+> The object does not move, the goal moves<br>
-> the object never comes to rest
+> The object never comes to rest<br>
-> the goal is to not let the object reach the goal for as long as possible
+> The goal is to not let the object reach the goal for as long as possible

 Being able to recognise gameplay loops enables us to see games as a collection of actions and reactions, each of which can be subverted to create a new core loop.